jaydrag7/seeker/README.md

   - If no files are found on a given topic, only return this additional context and provide some helpful resources

 ## TODO:
-- Find a way to read .docx files and store the result
+- ~~Find a way to read .docx files and store the result~~
+- Integrate OpenAI api to generate a list of relevant terms